Bob McKeown: Documentary films

 In addition to hosting The Fifth Estate in the 1980s, McKeown produced, wrote and directed several critically acclaimed documentaries.
-These include The Boys on the Bus, an intimate portrait of the Edmonton Oilers as they won the 1987 Stanley Cup; Les Canadiens, a history of the Montreal Canadiens; and Strangers in a Strange Land, which depicted the trials and tribulations of a Canadian movie crew in China as it shot a feature film about the legendary doctor, Norman Bethune.
+These include The Boys on the Bus, an intimate portrait of the Edmonton Oilers as they won the 1987 Stanley Cup; Les Canadiens, a history of the Montreal Canadiens; and Strangers in a Strange Land, which depicted the trials and tribulations of a Canadian movie crew in China as it shot the feature film Bethune: The Making of a Hero about the legendary doctor, Norman Bethune.

 Accolades

 He has reported from more than 60 countries and has been recognized with dozens of major journalistic prizes, including two Emmys - for the Gulf War and Dateline—three Geminis, two Edward R. Murrow awards, two Gracies, two National Headliner awards and a National Press Club award.

 McKeown was appointed as a member of the Order of Canada on 16 November 2021 "for his excellence in investigative journalism for television".
 He was invested with the insignia of the Order of Canada on 3 October 2024.
 This gave him the Post Nominal Letters "CM" for Life.